Joan Hambidge

 Joan Helene Hambidge (born 11 September 1956 in Aliwal North, South Africa) (the English surname notwithstanding), is an Afrikaans poet, literary theorist and academic.
 She is a prolific poet in Afrikaans, controversial as a public figure and critic and notorious for her out-of-the-closet style of writing.
 Her theoretic contributions deal mainly with Roland Barthes, deconstruction, postmodernism, psychoanalysis and metaphysics.

 Biography

 Hambidge studied at the University of Stellenbosch and the University of Pretoria.
 She was admitted to a doctorate under André P. Brink at Rhodes University in 1985.
 A second doctorate followed (University of Cape Town, 2001).

 Although Hambidge says she discovered her muse when she was young, it was while she was a lecturer at the University of the North, Limpopo Province, South Africa, that she started to blossom as a writer.

 She was awarded the Eugène Marais Prize for literature for her second volume of poetry, Bitterlemoene ("Bitter Oranges"), in 1986.
 This prize is one of the most coveted literary prizes in South Africa.
 She also won the Litera Prize as well as the Poetry Institute of Africa Prize for her poetry.

-She is currently a professor at the School of Languages and Literatures at the University of Cape Town.
+She lectured at UCT from 1992 until her retirement in 2021.
+She began as a senior lecturer and was later a Professor at the School of Languages and Literatures at the University of Cape Town.
+In 2021, she was appointed as a Fellow of the University of Cape Town.